cwpearson/website2/posts/20240729-kokkos-nsys/index.md

-title = "Using nvtx-connector and Nsight Systems to Understand your Kokkos Application" date = 2024-07-29T00:00:00-0700 description = "How to use nvtx-connector with Nsight Systems to understand your Kokkos codes" tags = ["kokkos", "cmake", "nvidia", "nsight"] draft = false
+title = "Using nvtx-connector and Nsight Systems to Understand your Kokkos Application" date = 2024-07-29T00:00:00-0700 description = "How to use nvtx-connector with Nsight Systems to understand your Kokkos codes" tags = ["kokkos", "cmake", "nvidia", "nsight", "CUDA", "GPU"] draft = false
 +++

-In my experience, even expert developers of an application can be surprised about where the most time is consumed in their programs.
+In my experience, even expert developers of an application can be surprised about how their program uses a GPU-enabled system.
-This has only gotten harder as the size of scientific applications has ballooned and computer systems have gotten more complex.
+This has only gotten harder as the size of scientific applications has ballooned and computer architectures have gotten more complex.
-This blog post explore how to integrate Kokkos Tools' nvtx-connector and Nvidia's Nsight Systems into your Kokkos workflow to help you
+This blog post explore how to integrate Kokkos Tools' nvtx-connector and Nvidia's Nsight Systems into your Kokkos workflow to help you:

-* Peer into the inner workings of your Kokkos applications with detailed timelines.
+* peer into the inner workings of your Kokkos applications with detailed timelines.
-* Pinpoint exactly where your code is spending time, from kernel executions to memory transfers.
+* pinpoint exactly where your code is spending time, from kernel executions to memory transfers.
-* Correlate application-level events with low-level system activities for easier troubleshooting.
+* correlate application-level events with low-level system activities for easier troubleshooting.

-These tools are great for existing Kokkos application or embarking on a new project.
+These tools are great for existing Kokkos application or when embarking on a new project.

 ## Configuring your Kokkos Build

-You don't need to change anything about how you build Kokkos for your application: Kokkos' profiling interface is always enabled.
+Nsight systems is meant for applications that use Nvidia GPUs.
+As long as you're using Kokkos' CUDA backend: `-DKokkos_ENABLE_CUDA=ON`, you're all set: Kokkos' profiling hooks are always enabled.

 ## The nvtx-connector: Bridging Kokkos and NVIDIA Nsight Systems